bnchrch/writing/content/Feminist-Culture/index.md

 The complexity of scaling a company becomes simplified as async work encompasses many of the best practices for growing.
 The company is already available around the clock.
 Everyone is a satellite office.

 Another second order effect, everyone makes better decisions.
-Text communication is a great forcing function^^ to distill and refine your thoughts.
+Text communication is a great forcing function to distill and refine your thoughts.
 Making your overall decision quality rise with it.

 A company that bakes async work into it's fabric from the begining will be better set to compete and better set to grow.